Can I start my classes any day of the week?

 Yes, you may have your classes in the afternoon if you prefer.

 Can I pay for my classes in US Dollars, Euros or Queztales?

-Due to the Guatemala government’s change in banking regulations, the school only accepts payments in Quetzales.
-Also, the Guatemala government only allows a tourist to exchange 500 USD/EUROS per person per month.
+Due to the Guatemala government’s change in banking regulations, the school accepts payments in Quetzales and credit cards (fees apply).
+Keep in mind the Guatemala government only allows a tourist to exchange 500 USD/EUROS per person per month.
+If you bring cash, the bank will only allow new 100 dollar bills, nothing smaller.
 We suggest you have a separate checking account in your home bank with travel money.
 There are many ATMs in Xela where you can withdraw cash in Quetzales and avoid the currency exchange restriction.
 Banking fees may apply.

 Is there internet connection at the school?

 Yes, there is internet connection at the school.

 Is it safe to bring my tablet or SmartPhone?

 Yes, but be smart about where you use it!
 In the school is OK or at your host family’s home.
 Keep it safely in a secure backpack when walking around town.
 Do not use them in public such as walking on the streets, on a bus or cab.
 Exercise common sense as you would in any large city.